NordicHPC/envkernel/README.md

 * General
   * https://github.com/Anaconda-Platform/nb_conda_kernels - automatically create kernels from conda environments.
 Uses a KernelSpecManager so possibly overrides everything at once, and also defaults to all kernels.
+  * The direct way to make a conda/virtualenv available in Jupyter is to activate the environment, then run `python -m ipykernel install [--user|--prefix=/path/to/other/env/]`.
+But this does *not* set up `PATH`, so calling other executables doesn't work... thus the benefit of envkernel.
+  * [This thread](https://groups.google.com/forum/#!topic/jupyter/kQ9ZDX4rDEE) was the clue to getting a kernel inside Docker working.

+## Development and contributions

+Developed at Aalto University Science-IT.
+Primary contact: Richard Darst.
+Contributions welcome from anyone.
+As of early 2019, it is almost at production quality.